6 Tips to Help You Manage Your Arthritis

 Arthritis is an umbrella term that encompasses 100 different conditions that cause inflammation of the joints.
 The main symptoms of arthritis are swelling, pain, limited range of motion, and stiffness, which can range from mild to crippling and debilitating.1 Many traditional treatments for arthritis focus solely on reducing pain with medication, but taking an integrative approach to arthritis management can also be helpful.

 Regular movement is essential to keeping joints flexible and increasing blood flow to areas stiffened with arthritis.
 Although it may be challenging to exercise with pain, it is important to keep moving as much as possible.
 Walking or swimming can be good options because they are both low impact on the joints.
 Weight training and regular stretching can also help keep joints and muscles strong, but flexible.
+Talk to your healthcare professional before starting an exercise program.

 A well-balanced, anti-inflammatory diet can help reduce pain and provide nutritional support to muscles and joints.
 Eating a diet high in antioxidants from fruits and vegetables can be a great place to start.
 Additionally, reducing inflammatory foods, such as refined grains, fried foods, or foods high in refined sugar may help.